sammyhenningsson/hal_presenter/README.md

 end
 PostSerializer.to_collection(list)   # => {"_embedded":{"posts":[{"id":1,"title":"hello1"},{"id":2,"title":"hello2"}]}}
 ```
 The `collection` class method takes an optional block.
-The purpose of this block is to be able to set properties and links on the serialized collection.
-Note: this block does not run in the same scope as blocks passed to `attribute`, `link`, `curie` and `embed`.
+The purpose of this block is to be able to set attributes, links and embedded resources on the serialized collection.
 ``` ruby
 class PostSerializer
   extend HALPresenter